AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/computer-science/2020-06-06-the-binary-number-system.md

 description: The binary number system underlies pretty much everything in computation.
 But what's the deal with all those 0s and 1s, and how are binary numbers used?
 keywords: [binary number system, binary numbers]
 tags: [computer-science, math, binary]
-needs_latex: true
 comments_id: 44
 redirect_from: /blog/computer-science/binary-numbers/
 ---

-What is $$10$$?
+What is <code>10</code>?
 If this is your first time learning about the binary number system, then this question may seem odd.
 Of course it's ten, right?

 Let's try something different.
 Have you ever heard this joke?

-> There are $$10$$ types of people in the world: those who understand binary and those who don't.
+> There are <code>10</code> types of people in the world: those who understand binary and those who don't.

 Unless you're familiar with binary numbers, this probably doesn't make much sense.
 But by the end of this post, you'll come to appreciate this and many other awful developer jokes!